 Your employees may have health insurance.
 That doesn’t mean they’re getting the care they need.
-In fact, fewer than 10% of people over 35 receive all of the high-priority preventive services recommended for them.1
+In fact, only 8% of Americans receive all of the high-priority preventive services recommended for them.1

 And then there’s one group that’s notorious for avoiding medical care: men.
 The idea of men refusing to go to the doctor is the stuff of sitcom jokes, but it reflects reality—most men would rather do pretty much anything else, including cleaning the bathroom or mowing the lawn, than go to the doctor, a survey shows2

 Care avoidance can hurt your employees — and your business.
 Here’s why preventive screenings are so crucial, and what you can do to encourage employees to get the care they need.

 It’s called “preventive” care for a reason

 By definition, regular access to routine medical care is an important driver of positive health outcomes.
 These services can include blood pressure and cholesterol checks, screening for diseases like osteoporosis and cancer, vaccinations, and counseling for tobacco use, obesity, alcohol use, and mental health issues.
 A timely visit to the doctor can mean the difference between an early diagnosis and finding out about a serious disease only after it is too late.

 Early interventions may lead to behaviors that prevent chronic conditions such as type 2 diabetes and heart disease.
 In fact, 4 out of the 5 leading causes of death in the U.S. (heart disease, cancer, chronic lower respiratory disease, and stroke) are chronic conditions that can often be prevented or managed with regular access to medical care.7

-Preventive care can be especially important for men, who are more likely than women to smoke, engage in binge drinking and suffer from hypertension.7
+Preventive care can be especially important for men, who are more likely than women to smoke, engage in binge drinking and suffer from hypertension.8

 But it’s not just people’s physical health that suffers here.
 Putting off preventive care can be expensive, both for employees and for the businesses that employ them.
 The longer people delay seeking care, the more it typically costs to treat a condition.
 And the more serious a condition becomes, the more likely it is to prevent an employee from being able to do his or her job.